3 Reasons to Refuse a Quick Personal Injury Settlement

 Typically, a fast settlement will circumvent important negotiation.
 It is in your best interest to make sure to have an experienced attorney like Payer Law, a personal injury attorney to negotiate the final settlement in your accident claim.
 Since the at-fault party’s insurer will always present a first offer that is on the lower end of the spectrum, you will need somebody more experienced in dealing with these kinds of settlements in order to not leave money on the table and receive the compensation for your injuries you deserve.
 Lastly, accepting a quick offer often means signing away your rights to further damages.These damages can include potential delayed symptoms and injuries that don’t show up until later in time which are costly and serious, such as soft-issue damages or brain injuries.
 It’s essential to not sign away your rights to injuries after a car accident unless you have had time to receive a full and complete medical evaluation in order to get a clear picture of the total damage caused.

 Contact Us Today

 It’s important to not settle for the first offer following an accident so that you receive the personal injury settlement you deserve.
-Payer Law Group is a personal injury attorney Miami residents trust.
+Payer Law is a personal injury attorney Orlando residents trust.
 Call us today for a free initial consultation!